About the Test

 A student may be exempt from placement testing if one of the following criteria has been met:

-- Meets the ACT or SAT subject area test score requirements and the scores are not more than 5 years old from enrollment term.
+Meet the ACT or SAT subject area test score requirements and the scores are not more than 10 years old from enrollment term or;

-- Has successfully completed ENG 111 with a grade of “C” or better, from an accredited institution.
+Have successfully completed ENG 111 with a grade of “C” or better from an accredited institution or;

-Please have an official copy of your college transcript(s) or ACT/SAT test scores sent to:
+Please have an official copy of your high school transcript, college transcript(s), GED or ACT/SAT test scores sent to:

 1001 Burkemont Ave